 Contact Our Indiana Surgical Errors Attorney Today

-With over 15 years of litigation experience, malpractice attorney Kelley J. Johnson has the knowledge and skill to hold medical professionals and hospitals accountable for the physical, emotional and financial harm they cause by incidents of retained surgical instruments (RSI) or retained foreign bodies.
+With nearly 20 years of litigation experience, malpractice attorney Kelley J. Johnson has the knowledge and skill to hold medical professionals and hospitals accountable for the physical, emotional and financial harm they cause by incidents of retained surgical instruments (RSI) or retained foreign bodies.

 To schedule a free and confidential review of your surgical malpractice case, call an Indiana surgical errors attorney at the Law Office of Kelley J. Johnson today at our toll-free number or fill out our online contact form.
 We’ll respond within 24 hours.